devrev/airdrop-shared/docs/data-extraction.md

 ### Data normalization

 Extracted data must be normalized to fit the domain metadata defined in the `external-domain-metadata.json` file.
-More details on this process are provided in the [Metadata extraction](/public/snapin-development/adaas/metadata-extraction) section.

 Normalization rules: